ezekg/flint/README.md

 Recursive shorthand with identical context
 ------------------------------------------

 Use this if your nested context is *identical* across all breakpoints.
+The `context` is the span of the elements parent.

 ```scss
 //  .parent {